emqx/neuron-docs/en_US/user-guide/plugin-modules-management.md

-# Pluggable Modules Management
+# Pluggable modules management

-## Check Over All Available Modules
+## Check over all available modules

 The plugin management page displays all the pluggable modules available and detailed information, including the name of the plug-in, associated node type, plug-in category, driver library name and description, as shown in the following figure.